shriprem/GotoLineCol-NPP-PythonScript/README.md

 _A PythonScript implementation to navigate to desired line and column position in Notepad++ files_

 ### Utility
 1. Moves the cursor position to the specified line and column for a file in Notepad++.
-Especially useful for inspecting data files in fixed-width record format.
+Especially useful for inspecting data files in fixed-width record formats.

 2. Also, displays the character code (SBCS & LTR) in decimal and hex at the specified position.